starmaid/starmaid.github.io/blog/_posts/2025-03-30-haptic-suit.md

 I actually was probably 75% of the way done with my first playthrough when I started this project, so I had only the most interesting and emotional battles left.
 I really feel like the setup helped me focus more, feel more connected to the story, and get the most enjoyment out of a genre and game that I really love.

-(For those of you who know, I was doing the corpo route.
+(For those of you who know, I was doing the corpo route at the time.
 Those last two battles were crazy.
 Sorry Rusty <3)

 ## Further Work